-This is the eighth report to parents from Sandwell Academy’s Governing Board and I am pleased to share with you details of progress and success at the Academy during the academic year 2015/2016.
+As Chairman of the Governing Board, I am pleased to present the tenth annual report to parents from Sandwell Academy’s Governing Board, with details of progress and success at the Academy during the academic year 2017/2018.

-The Governing Board would like to thank parents for supporting their children in helping to achieve excellent attendance figures – 96.6% this year - which significantly exceeds local and national averages - and making the most of the longer hours on offer at the Academy.
+The Governing Board would like to thank parents for supporting their children in helping to achieve excellent attendance figures, 96.7% this year, which significantly exceeds local and national averages.

-The end of the Summer term saw a twist on the talent show ‘The Voice’ with a staff versus student competition.
-Staff and students spent many hours finalising their routines and performed their perfected sequences to an excited audience.
-After a very intense, head-to-head, closely fought competition, the students were crowned the overall winners.
+The end of the Summer term saw a twist on the talent show ‘The Voice’ with groups comprising of both staff and students.
+Staff and students spent many hours finalising their routines which comprised of music through the decades.
+The positive impact on the students’ wellbeing around the Academy was evident to see.

 Year 7 were once again invited to share in a Christmas celebration of carols, Christmas songs, music and the narration of the Christmas story.
 This provided some additional performance experience for some of our budding musicians and the Academy choir.

-In addition, the annual Christmas Concert focused on showcasing the blossoming talents of our musicians across the Academy.
-This concert provides opportunities for many students to learn new skills and experience the thrill of live performance.
-Academy staff enjoyed support from Sandwell Youth Music and Arts Service, and it was particularly pleasing to see both the Wind Band and String Group, as well as the Sandwell Academy Rock School, continuing to go from strength to strength.
-The depth of talent showcased during the evening was evident and included the Academy choir, commercial rock groups, solo artists and musicians.
+The annual Christmas Concert focused on showcasing the blossoming talents of our musicians across all year groups within the Academy.
+This concert provided opportunities for many students to experience the thrill of a live performance.
+Performances encompassed a wide range of music from both the Wind Band and String Group to the Sandwell Academy Rock School.
+The depth of talent showcased during the evening was evident and included the Academy choir, solo artists and musicians.
 The diverse programme included traditional Christmas songs alongside pop songs, both old and new.

-The Enrichment Programme in October has been an exciting and enjoyable part of the curriculum since the Academy opened.
-Year 7 once again attended Boreatton Park where they participated in numerous team building activities designed to help them build relationships with other students.
+The Enrichment Programme, in October, has been an exciting and enjoyable part of the curriculum since the Academy opened.
+Year 7 attended Whitemoor Lakes where they participated in numerous team building activities designed to help them build relationships with other students.

 Years 8, 9, 10, 11 and the Sixth Form were involved in a range of day activities and residential trips: